microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v1/Basic Types.md

 title: Basic Types
 layout: docs
 permalink: /docs/handbook/basic-types.html
-oneline: "Step one in learning TypeScript: The basic types."
+oneline: "Step two in learning TypeScript: The basic types."
 handbook: "true"
+deprecated_by: /docs/handbook/2/everyday-types.html
 ---

 For programs to be useful, we need to be able to work with some of the simplest units of data: numbers, strings, structures, boolean values, and the like.